-Seahawks training camp Day 11: Russell Wilson will sit out as Geno Smith will start preseason opener at quarterback
+Seahawks training camp Day 11: Geno Smith, not Russell Wilson, will start preseason opener at QB

 Other young players Carroll mentioned as eager to see play Thursday include rookie safety Marquise Blair, defensive back Ugo Amadi and linebacker Ben Burr-Kirven, the latter a former University of Washington star who was out early on in camp after having sports hernia surgery in the offseason but who has practiced regularly of late.

 Among the vets who will sit out is tight end Will Dissly, who is coming off of a patellar tendon injury.
-Dissly had an impressive practices earlier this week with several eyebrow-grabbing touchdown grabs and is healthy.
-But Carroll said the team just wants to give him one more week before throwing him into a game following such a significant injury.
+Dissly had an impressive practice earlier this week with several eyebrow-grabbing touchdown grabs and is healthy.
+But Carroll said the team just wants to give him one more week before throwing him into a game.

 “We are going to hold Will in this game,’’ Carroll said.
 “He’s done beautifully.
 He had his best day since he’s been back just yesterday.
 He looks great, ready to go.
 But we want to wait.
 Again, we didn’t think Will would be this far along, so he’s way ahead of schedule.
 So we are just not going to push the issue now.’’